riz1ash786/README-Generator/README.md

 Right click on Develop and enter Develop folder in terminal

 Step 3
-Enter npm i to install
+Enter 'npm i' to install

 Step 4
 Enter 'node index.js' in terminal